9xsys/9xsys/README.md

 # Hi there 👋 I’m Jerry

 Business Analyst turned Solidity developer in training.
-Currently working as a Data Analyst for Google and building smart contracts on Ethereum.
+Currently working as a Data Analyst and building smart contracts on Ethereum.

 ---